ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 ### Inbound Authentication & Authorization

 Ballerina HTTP services can be configured to enforce authentication and authorization.
-Ballerina has built-in supports for the following inbound authentication mechanisms whereas it is possible to add custom mechanisms:
+Ballerina has built-in support for the following inbound authentication mechanisms whereas it is possible to add custom mechanisms:

 - Basic authentication
 - JWT authentication
 - OAuth2 authentication
-- LDAP authentication.
+- LDAP authentication

 Ballerina inbound authentication is abstracted out into 2 layers called `http:InboundAuthHandler` and `auth:InboundAuthProvider`.

-`auth:InboundAuthProvider` is a protocol-independent entity that only knows how to authenticate a user when the necessary information is provided.
+The `auth:InboundAuthProvider` is a protocol-independent entity that only knows how to authenticate a user when the necessary information is provided.
 The `http:InboundAuthHandler` can be protocol dependent.
 Even-though the current focus is on HTTP, the `ballerina/auth` module can operate with other protocols as well.

 The `http:InboundAuthHandler` is used to perform HTTP-level actions, which are extracting the required HTTP header or body, extracting the credentials out of it, passing them into the associated `auth:InboundAuthProvider`, and getting the credentials validated.
 The `auth:InboundAuthProvider` is used to validate the credentials passed by the `http:InboundAuthHandler`.